Celedhrim/mvtk/README.md

 Edit  **~/.config/mvtk.conf**

-* *scraper* = "themoviedb" or "mediapassion", which scraper you Usage
+* *scraper* = "themoviedb", "mpdb" or "mediapassion", which scraper you Usage
 * *saga_enable* = enable or not saga subdir
 * *saga_prefix* = a string to prefix saga subdir name (.../terminator/... => .../prefix saganame/...)
 * *source* = source directory to recursively find movie file